 *Rabbits are naturally timid, avoid sudden movements and loud noises.
 Do not yell at your rabbit.
 Unless your rabbit is already comfortable with your dog or cat, don’t let them in the room during playtime and try to minimize dog barking.

 *Speak softly & happily whenever you are with your rabbit, even just to clean their cages.
-Some rabbits also respond to rhythmic talking like reading aloud or singing.
+Some rabbits also respond to rhythmic talking like reading aloud.
+My rabbits enjoy singing & music.
 You want your rabbit to associate you with feeling safe

 *Do not try to rough house with your rabbit.
 He will likely just become frightened

 *Keep in mind most rabbits do not enjoy being picked up.
 It is scary for them, when a much larger animal scoops them up it generally ends with them being eaten so their instincts tell them to run.
 They will be much more relaxed if all their feet are on the floor.
 But many do enjoy cuddles on your lap or sitting next to you